Toxocious/Shinkiro/README.md

 > Read more about the asset library [here](./Projects/Lib-Asset/README.md)

 ### Lib-Audio
-Shinkiro's Lib-Audio library is not currently functional.
+Shinkiro's Lib-Audio library contains the necessary logic to create an AudioManager which handles the playing of all audio used any Shinkiro application.
 > Read more about the audio library [here](./Projects/Lib-Audio/README.md)

 ### Lib-Core